Omarh90/Image-Processing-OCR-and-Numeric-Integration/README.md

 ## Installation:

-+ Install Python3.7 on computer.
++ Install Python3.7.
++ Save integrate_alpha.py and auxiliary program files into directory with file-save permissions.
-+ Run in python or cmd terminal.
++ Run integrate_alpha.py in python or cmd terminal.
 + Test functionality by loading try_me1.png or try_me2.png in folder with permissions to create new directory and run through program, and saving in same folder.

 ## Contact: